-Reinforcing strips - Strips may be up to 32 ft. long and are delivered to the site in bundles of 25 each.
+Reinforcing Strips: Strips may be up to 32 ft. long and are delivered to the site in bundles of 25 each.
 Each bundle weighs approximately 30 lbs. per linear ft.
-Storage in the open is acceptable but bundles should not be placed directly on the ground (Figure 6).
+Storage in the open is acceptable but bundles should not be placed directly on the ground.

-High Adherence (HA) Ladder Reinforcing Strips -
+High-Adherence (HA) Ladder Reinforcing Strips: Alternate reinforcement type if noted in the Plans.

-alternate reinforcement type (Figure 6A).